tdg2-org/scripts/README.md

 -noIP       : run as if there are no IP in the IP/tcl folder (even if there are).

+-ipOnly     : generate non-BD IP and project only. use with no other args.

 -noRM       : run as if there are no RMs in the RM* folders (even if there are).

 -RM         : "-RM RM*/<RM_module>.sv" DFX abstract shell partial build for reconfigurable